 This surprises many people: schools can close with no snow at all if wind chill is dangerous enough.
 This is especially common in the Upper Midwest and Great Plains, where temperatures can drop below -20°F or -30°F with windchill.

 Most districts in Minnesota, Wisconsin, North Dakota, and Michigan have explicit cold-weather closure policies.
 A common threshold is sustained wind chill below -25°F to -35°F, at which point waiting for a bus becomes a frostbite risk within minutes.
+The NOAA wind chill chart classifies -25°F wind chill as the point where frostbite can occur on exposed skin in under 30 minutes — precisely the timeframe a child might wait at a bus stop.
 In these states, our predictor's wind chill model carries significant weight in the overall probability score.

 Why Timing Matters as Much as Total Accumulation